0luwatunmise/Octra_labs-ocs01-test-guide/README.md

 A step-by-step guide to build and run octralabs ocs01 test.
 Works on windows, macos and linux

 ## Prerequisites
-- Must have previously generated a wallet and Installed Octra_Pre_client CLI
-- Follow this guide first if you haven't: https://github.com/0luwatunmise/Octra-Labs
+- Must have previously generated a wallet and Installed Octra_Pre_client CLI, Follow this guide first if you haven't: https://github.com/0luwatunmise/Octra-Labs

 - Install rust if not Installed, If installed skip
 ```bash